fpkmatthi/fpkmatthi.github.io/content/about/index.md

 ![self-portrait](/img/self-portrait.jpeg)

 I am Matthias Van De Velde, a <span id="age"></span> years old student at Ghent University College.
 I am currently in the final year of my bachelor education in Applied Computer Science.
-Earlier this year, I got the opporunity to attend a 3 day CISA bootcamp, organized by ISACA.
+Earlier this year, I got the opportunity to attend a 3 day CISA bootcamp, organized by ISACA.

 After I have obtained my degree, I plan to persue the field of cyber security.
 Firstly, I'd go for certificates with more hands-on experience and later transfer to a more high-level view of the field.